Snowiiii/Pumpkin/docs/developer/world.md

 > Minecraft.
 There is planned support for other world formats in the future though, as listed below.

 #### Region File Format
-Minecraft Beta 1.3 to Relase 1.2 used a Minecraft format known as "Region file format".
+Minecraft Beta 1.3 to Release 1.2 used a Minecraft format known as "Region file format".

 The files stored in this format are .mcr files, each storing a group of 32x32 chunks called a region.